bieli/cbox/README.md

 $ make
 ```

+This builds:
-This builds the static library libcbox.a and compiles examples in examples/.
+- the static library `libcbox.a` inside created `lib/` directory
+- the shared library `libcbox.so` inside created `lib/` directory
+- and compiles all examples from `examples/` to `build/` directory

 ## API Overview